LaunchPlatform/MakerRepo/README.md

 # MakerRepo
-Open source library that brings Manufacturing As Code concept into build123d eco system
+Open source library that brings Manufacturing As Code concept into build123d ecosystem